code-saturne/code_saturne/INSTALL.md

 as well as to improve performance.
 A list of those libraries and their role is given in a dedicated [section](@ref cs_install_list_ext_lib)).

-For some external libraries, such as MED, MEDCoupling, and ParaView Catalyst, a C++11 compliant C++ compiler is also required.

-In practice, the code is known to build and function properly at least with the GNU compilers 4.4 and above (up to 9.x at this date), Intel compilers 11 and above (up to 2022 at this date), and Clang (tested with 3.7 or above).
+In practice, the code is known to build and function properly at least with the GNU compilers 8.3.0 and above (up to 15.x at this date), Intel compilers 19 and above (up to 2025.1 at this date), and Clang (tested with 11.0 or above).

 Note also that while code_saturne makes heavy use of Python, this is for scripts and for the GUI only; The solver only uses compiled code, so we could for example use